LS-category and topological complexity of Milnor manifolds and corresponding generalized projective product spaces: LS-category, topological complexity and Milnor manifolds

+\end{theorem} We now describe algebraic methods to obtain lower bounds on these homotopy invariants.
 Let $R$ be a commutative ring with unity.
 Let $H^{\ast}(X;R)$ be the cohomology ring of a path connected topological space $X$.
 The cup-length of $X$ over $R$ is the maximal number $k$ such that there exists $x_i\in H^{\ast}(X;R)$ for $i=1, \ldots, k$ with $\prod_{i=1}^{k}x_i\neq 0$.
-We denote this number by ${\rm cl}_{R}(X)$.
+We denote this number by $\cl_{R}(X)$.
 It was shown in \cite{CLOT} that the number gives a lower bound for the $\ct(X)$. \begin{theorem}[{\cite[Proposition 1.5]{CLOT}}] Let $X$ be a path connected topological space.
 Then